openfans-community-offical/Debian-Pi-Aarch64/README.md

 WantedBy=multi-user.target
 ---------------------------------------------------

-4.To enable the system Xorg server for all users, run:
+4. To enable the system Xorg server for all users, run:

     vncinitconfig -enable-system-xorg